SoftUni-Internal/interactive-content/EN/08-Design-Patterns/04-Behavioral-patterns.md

 }
 ```

-After that, we should create the classes that implement our **Command** interface that we have created:
+After that, we should create the classes that implement a **Command** interface that we have created:

 ``` java
 public class OpenText implements Command